internetee/registry/README.md

 Try it out:

-* Fire up your appserver (This setup is tested with Unicorn)
+* Fire up your appserver on port 8989 (This setup is tested with Unicorn)
 * `cd $mod_epp`
-* `./epptelnet.pl localhost 1701`
+* `./epptelnet.pl localhost`

 You should receive the greeting from the registry server.
 Wait for the greeting message on the STD, then send EPP/TCP frame:

 ```xml